-In this subsection we explore how the braiding from Subsection~\ref{sub-braiding} on the symmetric $\slnn{2}$-spider can be used to study the \textit{colored Jones polynomials} of colored, oriented links $L$, which we denote by $\cal{J}_{\vec{c}}(L_D)$.
+In this subsection we explore how the braiding from Subsection~\ref{sub-braiding} on the symmetric $\slnn{2}$-spider can be used to study the \textit{colored Jones polynomial} of colored, oriented links $L$, which we denote by $\cal{J}_{\vec{c}}(L_D)$.
 Here $\vec{c}=(c_1,\dots,c_N)$ denotes the colors of the $N$-component, oriented link $L$ and $L_D$ is a colored, oriented diagram for $L$.
-In the interest of brevity, we refer the reader to the wide literature on the subject, in particular Chapter XI, Section 7 of~\cite{tur}, for the definition of this invariant and a thorough treatment of its properties.
+In the interest of brevity, we refer the reader to the wide literature on the subject, in particular Chapter XI, Section 7 of~\cite{tur}, for the definition of this invariant and a thorough treatment of its properties (see~\cite{jonespoly} for Jones' original work on link polynomials).
 We only comment that it can be computed by associating a morphism between trivial representations in $\Repp$ to any colored, oriented link diagram $L_D$ of a colored, oriented link $L$ (and rescaling to get an invariant which is not framing-dependent).

-This translates to using equations~\eqref{eq-braidedstru} and~\eqref{eq-braidedinv} to view a colored, oriented link diagram for $L_D$ as a morphism in $\SymSp$, which necessarily evaluates to an element in $\C(q^{\frac{1}{2}})$ (in fact, one can show that one always gets an element in $\Z[q^{\frac{1}{2}},q^{-\frac{1}{2}}]$), and multiplying by a certain normalization factor which can be computed directly from the crossing data of the diagram.
-For the $1$-colored case this factor is $(- q^{\frac{3}{2}})^{-\omega(L_D)}$, where $\omega(L_D)$ is the writhe\footnote{The writhe is the difference between the number of positive $\xy (0,0)*{
+This translates to using equations~\eqref{eq-braidedstru} and~\eqref{eq-braidedinv} to view a colored, oriented link diagram for $L_D$ as a morphism in $\SymSp$, which necessarily evaluates to an element in $\C(q^{\frac{1}{2}})$ (in fact, it is clear from our construction that this always gives an element in $\Z[q^{\frac{1}{2}},q^{-\frac{1}{2}}]$), and multiplying by a certain normalization factor which can be computed directly from the crossing data of the diagram.
+For the case of a $c$-colored knot $K$ with diagram $K_D$, this factor is $(-1)^c q^{- C \omega(K_D)}$, where $\omega(K_D)$ is the writhe\footnote{The writhe is the difference between the number of positive $\xy (0,0)*{

 }; \endxy$ and negative crossings $\raisebox{.085cm}{\reflectbox{\xy (0,0)*{